firegnome/spring-cloud-prototype-gcp/gatewaymicroservice/README.md

 # Gateway / Router

-The `Gateway / Router` backend is a [Spring Cloud Gateway](http://spring.io/projects/spring-cloud-gateway) server.
-It is responsible for the routing to the `Frontend` as well to the microservices.
+The [Gateway / Router](../gatewaymicroservice) backend is a [Spring Cloud Gateway](http://spring.io/projects/spring-cloud-gateway) server.
+It is responsible for the routing to the [Frontend](../frontend) as well to the microservices.
-On startup it loads the configuration of the `Config Service`.
+On startup it loads the configuration of the [Config Service](../configmicroservice).
-The `Gateway / Router` is accessible through the `HTTP Router`, a [Google Cloud Ingress](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress).
+The [Gateway / Router](../gatewaymicroservice) is accessible through the `HTTP Router`, a [Google Cloud Ingress](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress).

 ![Gateway / Router Deployment](../_resources/deployment_gateway.png)